Aquatraz development project

 – The technology development has progressed much faster than what we envisioned at the beginning of the project.
 This would not have been possible without close and good cooperation between Aquatraz, Fosen Yard and Midt-Norsk Havbruk, says Steingrim Holm, project manager at Midt-Norsk Havbruk.

-Safeguarding against escape and abundant water supply facilitates a substantial increase in fish density inside a cage.
+Safeguarding against escape and abundant water supply facilitates a substantial increase in fish density inside the fish cage.

 Aquatraz fish cages have a water flow system that ensures a changeout of the water volume every 12-15. min.
 Mixers create a flow inside the cage, causing water to be pulled up into the fish cage from depths free form sea lice and algae.
 The water flow system also exercises the fish.
 The intensity can be adjusted to accommodate fish size.